 Keep It FODMAP Friendly

-The final ingredient we need to discuss is how to get that delicious roasted garlic flavour into these amazing mashed potatoes!
-To perform this feat of magic, we're going to slow roast 3-4 heads of garlic and infuse it in the butter.
+Last but not least, let's talk about garlic-infused ghee.
+To perform this feat of magic, we're going to slow roast 3-4 heads of garlic and infuse it in melted ghee.

 Talk Nerdy To Me